List of Star Trek: Enterprise characters: Thy'lek Shran

 Thy'lek Shran is a recurring character in Star Trek: Enterprise.
 Shran is an Andorian.
 He was played by Jeffrey Combs, who has played numerous characters in three other Star Trek series.
 Shran is a highly capable and decorated officer in the Andorian Imperial Guard.
 He holds the rank of commander, and when first seen was the commanding officer of the starship Kumari.
 His first name was revealed from computer records of the USS Defiant in the episode "In a Mirror, Darkly (Part II)".
-He is emotional, quick to anger, prone to risk, daring and excitable, as well as being fiercely loyal to friends and those he feels he owes – the antithesis to the Vulcans.
+He is emotional, quick to anger, prone to risk, xenophobic, daring and excitable, as well as being fiercely loyal to friends and those he feels he owes—the antithesis to the Vulcans.

-Shran's first contact with humans – who, like most Andorians, he refers to as "pink-skins" – came in 2151, when Shran led a commando team in a raid on the Vulcan monastery at P'Jem.
-Shran and his people were convinced that the Vulcans were secretly using P'Jem to spy on the Andorians – a suspicion which later proved true when Captain Jonathan Archer exposed a secret Vulcan listening post at the monastery.
+Shran's first contact with humans—who, like most Andorians, he refers to as "pink-skins"—came in 2151, when Shran led a commando team in a raid on the Vulcan monastery at P'Jem.
+Shran and his people were convinced that the Vulcans were secretly using P'Jem to spy on the Andorians—a suspicion which later proved true when Captain Jonathan Archer exposed a secret Vulcan listening post at the monastery.
 Shran was indebted to Archer for this, and later returned the favor by rescuing Archer and his officers from a terrorist attack on the world of Coridan.

 Shran, like most Andorians, did not trust Vulcans, believing them to be duplicitous and sneaky.
 Shran and his team led an attempt to reclaim the planet Weytahn, which the Andorians had colonized but which the Vulcans also claimed as their own.
 Captain Archer was the only person whom Shran felt he could trust to mediate the dispute.

 Later, Shran repaid this debt as well, by leading his starship into the Delphic Expanse to help Archer and his crew steal a prototype super-weapon constructed by the Xindi.
-Shran had his own agenda – his superiors had ordered him to steal the prototype and claim it for Andoria.
+Shran, however, had his own agenda—his superiors had ordered him to steal the prototype and claim it for Andoria.
 Shran obeyed, but when his military tried to bestow a medal upon him, Shran angrily refused, regretting the fact that he had been forced to double-cross a trusted ally.
 Shran later returned to aid Archer and Earth by helping to destroy the real Xindi superweapon before it could do the same to Earth.